codedim/SqlPlaying/README.md

 SQL Quizzes
 ===========

-Thes repository consists of a few MySQL databases that you may use to get some practice in Structured Query Language.
+This repository consists of a few MySQL databases that you may use to get some practice in Structured Query Language.

 Before you'll be able to start these tests, you must to have **MySQL Server v.5.6** installed on your system.
-If you have not it yet, you can use my [WAMP](https://github.com/codedim/WAMP) repo to get the server quickly and start the SQL practice (for Windows platforms only).
+If you have not it yet, you can use my [WAMP](https://github.com/codedim/WAMP) repo to get the server quickly and start the SQL practice with easy (for Windows platforms only).

 And the next step to begin, you must to replace your current MySQL server data with data from this repo.
-To do that, stop your sql-server
+To do that, firstly stop your
-firstly:
+sql-server:

 ```
 net stop MySQL